aenniw/ctf-stash/challenges.reply.com-21/ASKeeshetta/README.md

 #### Solution:

-- reversing the the `apk` reveals 3 REST endpoint:
+- reversing the the `apk` reveals 3 REST endpoints:
   - `https://gamebox1.reply.it/a3a1be5a7903afaf6a2573fb7aedd21a/answer` with parameters `question` and `answer`, this endpoint is however secured in some way
   - `https://gamebox1.reply.it/a3a1be5a7903afaf6a2573fb7aedd21a/open_ticket` with parameter `path`
   - `https://gamebox1.reply.it/a3a1be5a7903afaf6a2573fb7aedd21a/aboutus` -> `Web page under construction.
 Send us the full path using the dedicated area on the app so we can debug the specific file.`
-- also `OkHttp` client is secured via certificate pinning, thus to find out what the `apk` consists of we need to get rid of it and replace it with `BurpSuite` proxy cert see [Bypass OkHTTP CertificatePinner on Android](https://medium.com/@z2hteam/bypass-okhttp-certificatepinner-on-android-a085b8074e25)
+- also `OkHttp` client is secured via certificate pinning, thus to find out what the `apk` consists of we need to get rid of it and replace it with `BurpSuite` proxy cert - see [Bypass OkHTTP CertificatePinner on Android](https://medium.com/@z2hteam/bypass-okhttp-certificatepinner-on-android-a085b8074e25)

 ```bash
 # convert cert